garber-lab/SkinOmicsExplorer/README.md

 - bulk RNA-seq
 - targeted proteomics (OLINK & NULISA)

-to enable interactive visualization of gene and protein expression across diseases, cell types, spatial contexts, and experimental perturbations and to visualize these in plots simiar to those used in our paper.
+to enable interactive exploration of gene and protein expression across diseases, cell types, spatial contexts, and experimental perturbations, with visualization mirroring those used in our paper.

+A hosted version of this application can be accessed at [https://CD14photosensitivity.umassmed.edu](https://CD14photosensitivity.umassmed.edu)

 ---